by Anna Bulakh – Jun 12, 2024 6:42:30 AM • 8 min

 Speech synthesis software is mostly used in cultural industries.
 These are the most common use cases of the technology:

 • Animation.
-Speech synthesis software allows your animations to speak the way you want them to.
+Speech synthesis software allows your animations to speak the way you want them to, using AI voices that can be customized to fit the characters and narrative of your project.

 • Game development.
-Voice synthesis is regularly used to create characters in video games so that they sound exactly like the specific characters they are based on.
+Voice synthesis is regularly used to create characters in video games so that they sound exactly like the specific characters they are based on, employing generative AI to ensure authenticity and immersion for players.

 • Podcasts and audiobooks.
-The narrator’s voice can be changed to the author’s voice, allowing the audience to listen to the author reading their own words.
+The narrator’s voice can be changed to the author’s voice, allowing the audience to listen to the author reading their own words with the assistance of voice AI technology.

 • Advertising.
 Speech synthesis helps you tailor your ads to particular audiences by using region-specific pronunciation.

 • Dubbing and localization.
-The technology allows you to streamline the dubbing process, making it more agile.
+The technology allows you to streamline the dubbing process, making it more agile through the use of speech generator technology.

 Another recent example is the revival of Manuel Rivera Morales' voice which narrated the Olympic Women’s Basketball match between Puerto Rico and China on Tuesday, July 27.